thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

  * **User** has the following fields: created time, first name, last name, email and additional info.
  * **Customer** has the following fields: create time, entity type, email, title, country, state, city, address, zip code, phone, additional info.

 ###### 3.1.
-Basic data key settings
+Basic datakey configuration

+* **Key**

 Coming soon...

+* **Label and label color**

+Coming soon...

+* **Special symbol to show next to value and number of digits after floating point**

+In the Datakey configuration dialog, you can add a special symbol to be displayed next to the selected entity value of your widget.
+Also, you can change the number of digits displayed after the floating point number of this datakey.
+See the configuration and the corresponding result below.

+{% include images-gallery.html imageCollection="basic-datakey" showListImageTitles="true" %}

+* **Data post-processing function**

+Coming soon...

 ###### 3.2.
-Advanced data key settings
+Advanced datakey settings

-Advanced data keys configuration is responsible for the visibility, style, and appearance of a specific data key column on the widget.
+Advanced datakeys configuration is responsible for the visibility, style, and appearance of a specific datakey column on the widget.
-Entity table widget, alarms table widget, and entity admin widget bundles have the same advanced data key configuration.
+Entity table widget, alarms table widget, and entity admin widget bundles have the same advanced datakey configuration.
-Charts widget bundle has its own unique advanced data key configuration.
-All other widget bundles have only basic data key configuration.
+Charts widget bundle has its own unique advanced datakey configuration.
+All other widget bundles have only basic datakey configuration.

-Learn more about advanced data key settings [here](/docs/{{docsPrefix}}user-guide/ui/advanced-data-key-configuration/).
+Learn more about advanced datakey settings [here](/docs/{{docsPrefix}}user-guide/ui/advanced-data-key-configuration/).

 ##### 4. Widget time window